-The Master of Science in Nursing degree requires a minimum of 30 credit hours of graduate coursework.
-The Master of Science in Nursing, Education Concentration degree requires a minimum of 33 credit hours of graduate coursework.
-The Nurse Educator Graduate Certificate requires a minimum of 15 credits of graduate coursework.
-Questions regarding transfer credit or courses offered on the plan of study can be directed to the MS Program Director.
+The Master of Science in nursing requires a minimum of 30 credit hours of graduate coursework.
+RN to MS bridge students will complete an additional 6 credit hours to complete the MS. The Master of Science in nursing, Education concentration degree requires a minimum of 33 credit hours of graduate coursework.
+RN to MS (Nursing Education) bridge students will complete an additional 6 credit hours to complete the MS. The Nurse Educator Graduate Certificate requires a minimum of 15 credits of graduate coursework.
+Questions regarding transfer credit or courses offered on the plan of study can be directed to the MS program director.